;

 • Receding Gums: Gaps can contribute to gum recession, leaving the tooth root exposed.

-• Gum Disease: Inadequate cleaning of the gap can cause gum inflammation and periodontal disease.
+• Gum Disease: Difficulty in cleaning the gap can lead to gum inflammation and periodontal disease.

-• Bone Loss: Untreated gaps can lead to bone deterioration around the affected tooth.
+• Bone Loss: Untreated gaps can lead to bone breakdown around the affected tooth.

 What may cause a gap between the crown and gum?